smaxwellstewart/hapi-ninja/README.md

 $ node server
 ```

 To see any changes you can manually just shutdown and restart the node server.
-This can be a pain so I use Supervisor to watch for file changes and restart the server [https://github.com/isaacs/node-supervisor](https://github.com/isaacs/node-supervisor).
+This can be a pain so I use PM@ to watch for file changes and restart the server [https://github.com/Unitech/pm2](https://github.com/Unitech/pm2).

 To install run:
 ```
-$ npm install -g supervisor
+$ npm install -g pm2
 ```

 To use it run:
 ```
-$ supervisor -e html,js  server
+$ pm2 start server.js -n seedbox --watch
 ```

 Now all of your server html and js files are being watched and on change the node server gets restarted automatically.